-As fracking methods have changed and fracking has expanded, so has the threat to public health and the environment.
+As fracking methods have changed and fracking has expanded, so has the threat to public health and the environment increased.

-The North Dakota fracking boom has also led to increased traffic accident and traffic fatality rates.
-Hospitals in the state's oil boom area are suffering a debt crisis fueled by treating workers who don't have health insurance or permanent addresses.
+The North Dakota fracking boom has also led to increased traffic accidents and traffic fatality rates.
+Hospitals in the state's oil-boom area are suffering a debt crisis fueled by the need to treat workers who don't have health insurance or permanent addresses.

 10. But won't fracking lead the United States to energy independence?

 While U.S. oil production is increasing, even at its peak we'll still need to import millions of barrels of oil per day.
 Moreover, oil is a global commodity whose price is dictated by global supply.

 Even with extreme extraction techniques, the United States will never completely satisfy its oil needs through domestic production or become closed off from the global oil market.
 As climate change grows increasingly dangerous, fracking only postpones our necessary transition to an economy that doesn't depend on fossil fuels.
 The real path to energy independence is through investments in clean-energy technology that we can develop here at home.